 Learn more about the fundamentals of flavor.

-An earlier version of this post was published on July 29, 2008.
+An earlier version of this post was published in 2008.

 Header image courtesy of Shutterstock.